Middle East and Africa

 Asia-Pacific to Dominate the Market

-- Asia-Pacific accounted for the major share of the water and wastewater treatment technologies market, owing to high demand from countries, like China and Japan.
+- Asia-Pacific accounted for the major share of the water and wastewater treatment technologies market, owing to high demand from countries like China and Japan.

-- China has been discharging more wastewater than industrial wastewater, in recent times.
+- China has been discharging more wastewater than industrial wastewater in recent times.
 Adding to the issue is the huge problem of pollution, especially in the major industrial locations of the country.

-- Hence, the Chinese government began to concentrate more on the reorganization of the pollutant treatment measures, including water and industrial wastewater treatments, which majorly include biological treatment that comprises of aerobic treatment, anaerobic treatment, etc.
+- Hence, the Chinese government began to concentrate more on the reorganization of the pollutant treatment measures, including water and industrial wastewater treatments, which majorly include biological treatment that comprises aerobic treatment, anaerobic treatment, etc.

-- There are numerous chemical plants lined up for construction within the period of next five years in the country.
+- There are numerous chemical plants lined up for construction within the period of the next five years in the country.
 For instance, in November 2019, BASF started the construction of its USD 10 billion integrated petrochemicals project, located in the southern province of Guangdong in China.
-The plant is planned to produce engineering plastics, thermoplastic polyurethane (TPU), and other petrochemical products used in the industries, like automotive, electronics, and new energy vehicles.
+The plant is planned to produce engineering plastics, thermoplastic polyurethane (TPU), and other petrochemical products used in industries like automotive, electronics, and new energy vehicles.

 - In India, water purification is expected to register a decent increase during the forecast period, owing to various government initiatives.
 The Council on Energy, Environment & Water (CEEW), in association with the 2030 Water Resources Group, is planning to improve wastewater management in India, along with increasing private investments to build wastewater treatment plants.

 - The government is taking measures to boost the investment in its food processing industry.
-The government sanctioned about 39 Mega Food Parks (MFPs) to set up in the country, under the Mega Food Park scheme.
+The government sanctioned about 39 Mega Food Parks (MFPs) to set up in the country under the Mega Food Park scheme.
 Among these, only 18 MFPs became operational, while the others are under development.
 The food processing industry is expected to potentially attract an investment of around USD 33 billion by 2024.
 This is also expected to drive the demand in the food processing industry and create future opportunities for the market studied in the country.